PixelWolfe/weekend-sql-to-do-app/INSTRUCTIONS.md

 - `feature-time-completed`

     - [ ]  Add the ability to record when a task was completed.
 Show the completed date on the frontend in a pretty format.

+### tasks and bugs to squash

+-rethink how a table is named on DB and how its stored with list??

+-add a list description
+  -make sure create table input can be used when making a table
+    -figure out what can and cannot be used in making a table name -when checking an item run a PUT to update its status on the list its located on -update position when moving the order of list items

+-when all items of a list are checked off have a prompt asking the user if they want to pop their bubble list -add sound to popping of bubblelist
+  -bubblessss!!!!
+    -cool water sounds

+-squash bootstrap flex bugs so tops of the lists stay at the top of the screen -Stretch!
+Figure out have to have the lists scroll horizontally and show a scrollbar

+-have bubbles get created when user hits create button, satisfying waterdrop sound

+-improve gradient

+-auto-pop feature icon
+  -delete feature? - pop equivalent

+-archive popped bubbles under the nav bar brand, when link is clicked empty main and getArchivedBubbles.

+-update create placeholder to create bubble list

+-delete list items
+-edit list items